0xCesar/0xCesar/README.md

 - 💼 I'm a freelance full-stack developer.
 - 👷‍♂️ I’m looking for work on 3D website design, and solidity dev post.

-- I'm currently learning in details :
+- 🕸️  HTML and CSS - Web site basic.
+- 🅰️  Angular - Web application.
-- 🏗️  Threejs - 3D in browser.
+- 🏗️  Threejs - Framework to make 3D in web.
-- 🌐  Solidity - Blockchain (OOP Languages).
+- 🌐  Solidity -  Language to interact with blockchain.

 - 📫 Contact me at uicesarfox@gmail.com
 <!---